 Now bear in mind that complete structure have already been trough in a very technical process, and it has been cut with those tools in the factory and a trial assembly has been done.
 It’s pulled apart, it’s shrink wrapped and sent to site.
 We are on and off site in a day.
 So we are interrupting your life for one day.
 I guarantee that if you take upon that yourself, it will be considerably more than a day.

-I guarantee you that if you take upon that yourself, it will be considerably more.
-The other thing with this, can you guarantee yourself that you are going to be able to get this through council?
+Can you guarantee that you are going to be able to get this through council?
 You have to convince the building inspector that it’s something that you are capable of doing.
 You are going to have to convince the engineer that it is structurally not affecting the home.
-And above all you want to be able to convince yourself that you can finish it in a quality way that protects that investment.
+And above all, you want to be able to convince yourself that you can finish it in a quality way that protects that investment.

 I can tell you that all too often I’ve been called out to people who have got a pile of materials, or they have inherited a lot of recycled materials, and they are trying to put something together.
 The short answer is you are going to end up with a frustrated process.
 I’d tell anyone not to do it.
 We’ve got about 12 odd guys doing this everyday, they are specialist trades.
 They have a skill base that comes out of construction, or roof plumbing, or sheet/metal work.